 Work Against An employee who does not meet the minimum requirements for the position and there are lower levels in the series of that classification, the employee may be assigned to the level of the series for which he/she is qualified and may "work against" the experience and educational requirements of the higher level position in the series.
 This appointment is for the purpose of allowing the employee to gain the qualifications needed for the full class through on-the-job experience.
-A work against appointment may not be made when applicants are available who meet the training and experience requirements for the full class of the purpose.
+A work against appointment may not be made when applicants are available who meet the training and experience requirements for the full class and the position being recruited.
+Work against employees serve the same probationary period as other employees.